2. Shake Off the Chains with Which Ye Are Bound

 Understanding We Are Children of God

 Our loved ones' choices may impact how we see ourselves and how we see life.
 We may begin to define ourselves by our experience with our loved ones' choices, as they can sometimes seem all encompassing.
 It is important that we remember who we are and why we are here on earth.
 God is not only our Ruler and Creator, but He is also our Heavenly Father.
 All men and women are literally the sons and daughters of God.
 We can rely on the simple truth that He is our Father and we are His children.
-Understanding this relationship brings peace and confidence to move forward—not because of our own abilities but because of His goodness and matchless power and the Atonement of His Son, Jesus Christ.
+Understanding this relationship brings peace and confidence to move forward—not because of our own abilities but because of His goodness and matchless power and that of His Son, Jesus Christ.
 No matter what is happening in our lives, we can focus on the eternal stability of His love for us.
 This is where our process of healing begins.
-In the midst of our trials, as we turn our hearts to our Father in Heaven, His love and the healing power of His Son’s Atonement can help us gain courage and hope.
+In the midst of our trials, as we turn our hearts to our Father in Heaven, His love and the healing power of His Son, through the Atonement, can help us gain courage and hope.

 In what way does the knowledge that you are a child of God help you?